apache/kyuubi/docs/security/authorization/spark/install.md

 ## Install

-With the `kyuubi-spark-authz_*.jar` and its transitive dependencies available for spark runtime classpath, such as
+With the `kyuubi-spark-authz_*.jar` and its transitive dependencies available or use only `kyuubi-spark-authz-bundle_*.jar` for spark runtime classpath, such as
 - Copied to `$SPARK_HOME/jars`, or
 - Specified to `spark.jars` configuration